WhirlWolf/Show-Tracker/README.md

 ## Troubleshooting
 - **No notifications?**
   Check Tasker’s notification access and battery optimization settings.

+## FAQ
+**Q: Can I download episodes?**
+A: No.

 ## 🤝 Contributing
 Small, focused contributions are welcome.

 ---